petersgriffin/static_site_generator/README.txt

 Requires one index.html at site root as home page, no other index.html permitted.

-Pages in a sub-directory require intermediate .html files of the same name at the same level as the sub-directory (news.
+Pages in a sub-directory require intermediate .html files of the same name at the same level as the sub-directory.
+Example: news/current/national.html requires news.html, and news/current.html

 TODOs:
  - Remove Jinja2 dependency